Kfar HaOranim

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 History

 Planning for the settlement (then named Giv'at Ehud, after Ehud Ben-Amitai, a fighter pilot killed in a training accident) began in 1981.
-The cornerstone was laid in 1984 at a ceremony attended by Prime Minister Yitzhak Shamir, by which time the name had changed to Menora.
+The cornerstone was laid in 1984 at a ceremony attended by Prime Minister Yitzhak Shamir, by which time the name Menorah was suggested.
+Ultimately, the name Kfar HaOranim was accepted.
 However, legal issues over the ownership of the land led to a delay in construction.
-The first residents finally moved in during October 1997.
+The first residents moved in during October 1997.

-According to ARIJ, Israel confiscated 682 dunams of land from the Palestinian village of Saffa for the construction of Menora/Kfar HaOranim.
+According to ARIJ, Israel confiscated 682 dunams of land from the Palestinian village of Saffa for the construction of Menorah/Kfar HaOranim.